rezalahmi/Competitive_Information_Diffusion/README.md

 this function create the watts storage graph.<br>

 <b>make.friendship</b><br>
-this function run Fermi function and based on create new friendship in social network
+this function run Fermi function and based on create new friendship in social network.<br>

+<b>setDiffuser</b><br>
+this function sets seed nodes in the social network.